-In this trending era of technology and development, earthing in substation plays a vital role.
-An electrical power system comprises of a network of electrical elements that can be used to generate, distribute and transmit electrical energy through transmission lines.
+In this trending era of technology and development, earthing in substations plays a vital role.
+An electrical power system comprises a network of electrical elements that can be used to generate, distribute and transmit electrical energy through transmission lines.
 A substation is a part of an electrical power system that can transform voltage from high to low or from low to high.
-This helps in the transmission, distribution, and switching of the power in the system.
+This helps in the transmission, distribution, and switching off the power in the system.
 The main components of an electric substation include an insulator, circuit breaker, bus bar, lightning arrester, and a power transformer.
 There are different categories of substations divided based on the power transfer across the station which include step-up type substation, step down type substation, distribution type transformer, underground distribution type substation, switchyard, customer substation, and system station.

 What Is Grounding Or Earthing in Substation?

 Earthing of a circuit can be defined as physically connecting the circuit with the ground, which has zero-volt potential to the ground (the earth).
 Grounding of a circuit is holding a circuit to a zero-volt potential but not physically connecting it to the ground.
 The substation grounding system connects all the equipment, lightning mats, overhead ground wires, surge arresters, and all the metallic structures present in the substation like a network and holds them at the zero-volt potential.

 Need For Substation Grounding

 The major requirements of earthing for a substation are to ensure the safety of the people working in the environment, protection of the equipment in the substation and operational security of the substation.
 Different requirements that are to be considered for a safe earthing system is:

 – Avoiding fatal electric shocks to employees working in the area of earthed facilities during a fault in the power system.

 – The currents occurring during normal and fault conditions must be taking a low impedance path.

 – Ground faults must be cleared by improving the operation of the protective relay scheme.

 – The reliability of the electric power system must be enhanced.